esoucy19/domydrafter/README.md

 For your convenience we recommend putting all of your objects in separate documents (they can be in the same file though don't worry).

+Prepopulated data exists in the application's _data_ directory.
+You should place your own yaml files in the _user_data_ directory.

+Do note that the yaml files are read in alphabetical order, and referring to an entity before it has been created can lead to unexpected behavior, so try to specify your picks, pools and booster boxes in order.
+An easy way to control the order in which files are read is to prefix their name with a number.

 ### Pick

 A "pick" is something you can pick out of a booster pack.
 Think of it like